 The most commonly used illicit drug is marijuana, a dried, shredded mixture of crumbled leaves, seeds, and flowers from the Cannabis sativa plant.
 Most people who use marijuana do so by rolling the dried mixture of the drug in rolling papers and smoking it as a joint.
 Others may use a glass or plastic water bong to smoke the herb.
 Growing in popularity is the practice of making “edibles,” or cooking the drug into food.
 Chronic marijuana usage can cause problems with memory, behavior, and impact a person’s ability to learn.
 While some states have approved medical marijuana as a way to ease symptoms such as nausea for those with cancer, marijuana is not approved by the FDA.
 Researchers are currently studying marijuana and THC, the active ingredient in this psychoactive drug.

-Cedar Crest Hospital & Residential Treatment Center is located on 33-acres of wooded hills nestled into the foothills of the Great Smoky Mountains in Texas.
+Cedar Crest, a hospital for marijuana addiction in Belton, is located on 33-acres of wooded hills nestled into the foothills of the Great Smoky Mountains in Texas.
 For over 25 years, we have helped many children, teens, adults, and older adults overcome chemical dependency and mental health disorders.
 We can help you or someone you love overcome their drug abuse and learn healthy, adaptive ways of coping with stress.

 How to Help a Friend or Loved One Seek Treatment